quangnd159/thatieltsguide/content/en/docs/task-1/start-here.md

 url: "/"
 ---

-Welcome to That IELTS Guide.
-I cooked up this one in a day because I suddenly realized that my students could benefit from a guide that could be accessed anywhere.
+Welcome to That IELTS Guide! 👋 I cooked up this one in a day because I suddenly realized that my students could benefit from _a guide that could be accessed anywhere_.

 You can use 🔎 `Search` to find what you need and I hope it will pop up.